klementtan/cpp_templates/power/README.md

       * Both the odd and even template will have substitution failure.
       * This will leave the compiler with only the base case partial specialisation which is valid as `n = 0`.
+* Question:
+  * The even specialisation depends on the value of `half_value` being evaluated before `value`.
+Is this UB?